Yad Yisroel

 The Yad Yisroel is a non-profit 501(c)(3) organization founded by the Stoliner rebbe in 1990 to work with Jews from the former Soviet Union.
-It has established community projects and schools in Kyiv, Lviv, Minsk, Pinsk and Khmelnytski.
+It has established community projects and schools in, Minsk, Pinsk and Khmelnytski.

 History

 Yad Yisroel is a registered non-profit organization in the United States, United Kingdom, Israel and the former Soviet Union.

 In April 1992, as an emissary of Stolin, Rabbi Yochonon Berman travelled to Pinsk to conduct a seder.

 In 2000, at Berman's suggestion, Yad Yisroel sent Moshe Fhima, who had been working for Yad Yisroel in Kyiv at the Jewish Boarding School, to Pinsk.

 Yad Yisroel has established two boarding schools, a yeshiva, a kosher store, a mikveh, and Chesed aid for the elderly in Pinsk.

 Education

 The schools, with dormitories on campus, combine Jewish studies and a general secular high school curriculum.

 Beis Aharon Boys' School

 Limudei Kodesh

 Classes cover all levels from introductory level Judaism up to Mishna and Gemara.
 Full-time counsellors, a doctor and a psychologist are on staff.